TobyAndToby/generate-license-file/projects/packages/generate-license-file/README.md

 # Generate License File

-A CLI and code library to generate a text file containing all the licenses for your production third-party dependencies.
+A CLI and code library to generate a text file containing all of the licenses for your production third-party dependencies.

 <a href="https://www.npmjs.com/package/generate-license-file">
   <img alt="npm" src="https://img.shields.io/npm/v/generate-license-file?logo=npm">